FaserF/ControlPCWithVoice/README.md

+# This project is Obsolete, as http://www.push2run.com/setup.html is doing it better.

 # Control your PC with you Voice
 ## Works with Alexa (Amazon Echo, Dot) & Google Assistant (Google Home, Mini, Android, iPhone)